Battlefield for the Mind:

 There was evidence that shooter games (again depending on the game choice) can cause atrophy in the hippocampus.
 Evidently, the more use of the caudate nucleus, the less use of the hippocampus and as a result, the hippocampus showed signs of atrophy.

 This is important because people with lower amounts of grey matter in the hippocampus are known to be at increased risk of developing depression, schizophrenia, PTSD, and Alzheimer’s disease.

 For now, I just want to look at how video games can negatively affect our teenagers, kids, and younger adults mental health.
 This seems to be where most of the paranoia exists, our youth.
 Are we creating monsters if we let our kids be monsters in a virtual world?
 I don’t have an answer, but I want to address all sides of this controversial subject.

 All these factors can affect anybody’s mental health, young or old.

 1. Increasing Aggressive Behavior:

 Video games with violence can lead to aggressive behavior.
-So can playing football or dodgeball (This was brutal in high school).
+So can playing football or dodgeball (This was brutal in my high school).
 Can it desensitize kids to violence?
 But so can just watching TV.
-Studies have shown that people who like playing first-person shooter games are likely to adopt a detached view of the society (Remember, we are talking about a game).
+Studies have shown that people who like playing first-person shooter games are likely to adopt a detached view of society (Remember, we are talking about a game).
 They may develop aggressive thoughts and tendencies.